VidVidex/HDL-on-PYNQ/README.md

 ![](img/use_1.png)

 I like to create a new folder for each overlay.
-These folders can be located almost anywhere but I prefer to keep them in `\\pynq\xilinx\pynq\overlays`.
+These folders can be located almost anywhere, but I prefer to keep them in `\\pynq\xilinx\pynq\overlays`.

 In this case I'll keep files for my `adder` module in the folder `\\pynq\xilinx\pynq\overlays\adder`

 To create a new layout you need to copy the following files to your board:

 - a `.bit` file (the bitstream that will be loaded onto the FPGA)
 - a `.tcl` file (this is the file you created by exporting the Block Diagram.
 PYNQ needs this to recognize your bitstream as an overlay)
 - a `.hwh` file (this is optional but is needed if you want PYNQ to recognize register names)

-By default the files are in these folders relative to your project root (the name might be different depending on what how you named your block design but in all cases there is only one file with that extension in each folder):
+By default, the files are in these folders relative to your project root (the name might be different depending on what how you named your block design but in all cases there is only one file with that extension in each folder):

 - `adder_design.tcl`
 - `adder.runs\impl_1\adder_design_wrapper.bit`
 - `adder.gen\sources_1\bd\adder_design\hw_handoff\adder_design.hwh`